Love trees, and want to take on-the-ground action in your own neighborhood? Roll up your sleeves and become a

 Ready to get involved?
-Applications are accepted on a rolling basis, and a Root Nashville representative will reach out to you after you’ve submitted.
+Applications are accepted on a rolling basis, and a Cumberland River Compact staff tree team member will reach out to you within a few weeks after you’ve submitted.
 Questions: email@example.com.

 FAQs & other details

 Applicants are asked to complete a short form about their neighborhood and interest in the program.
 Before being accepted, a Root Nashville team member will schedule a brief introductory phone call with applicants — to explain the program in more detail and answer any potential questions.
 Applications are accepted on a rolling basis.